openclarity/functionclarity/README.md

 Public key written to cosign.pub deployment finished successfully
 ```

----

-**NOTE**:
-When executing init command make sure you run it from the installation folder

----

 ### Sign code
 The command below will sign a folder containing code and upload it to the user's cloud account